A powerful approach to the study of moderate effect modification in observational studies: Discussion

 Conversely, it can be useful to discover evidence of a treatment effect of the same sign in every major subpopulation.
 We often worry whether findings generalize to another population that was not studied.
 Will a study done in Georgia generalize to Kansas where no study was done?
 If the second population were simply a different mixture of the same types of people --- e.g., in Table~\ref{tabResult}, a different mixture of men and women, smokers and nonsmokers, rich and poor --- then finding strong evidence of a nontrivial effect of constant sign in all subpopulations provides reason to think that the direction of effect will reappear in the second population.

 How many potential effect modifiers should be examined?
 With $L$ potential binary effect modifiers, $2L+1$ correlated tests are performed.
 The proposed method corrects, as it must, for testing several hypotheses.
 There is a trade-off between the severity of this correction for multiple testing and the possibility of failing to examine, hence failing to locate, an important effect modifier.
-The loss of power due to testing $L=5$ potential effect modifiers when only one of these is actually an effect modifier is quantified in Table~\ref{tabPower} and Table~\ref{tabSim}, and similar calculations may be performed for other values of $L$, other sample sizes, and for other sampling distributions.
+The loss of power due to testing $L=5$ potential effect modifiers when only one of these is actually an effect modifier is quantified in Table~\ref{tabPower} and the on-line appendix, and similar calculations may be performed for other values of $L$ and $I$, and for other distributions.
 It is difficult to offer advice applicable in all scientific contexts, except for the following observations.
 First, one can err in both directions, either setting $L$ high and paying a high price for multiple testing, or setting $L$ low and missing an important effect modifier.
 Second, the power of the sensitivity analysis is affected by both $L$ and the sample sizes, $I_{g}$, so power calculations using the actual $I_{g}$ may be helpful.

-The simulation contrasted the new submax method with another method using groups formed by CART.
+The simulation in the on-line appendix contrasted the new submax method with another method using groups formed by CART.
 One difference between the two methods is that there is more theory concerning the performance of the submax method, including power, design sensitivity and Bahadur efficiency.
 The submax method achieves the largest design sensitivity of the subgroups, but there is no similar claim for the CART method.
-In the simulation, CART was cautious about forming groups, so it failed to capitalize on moderate effect modification, with a loss of power in situations 3 and 4; however, that also meant that CART rarely paid a price for multiple testing when there was no effect modification in situation 2.
+In the simulation, CART was cautious about forming groups, so it failed to capitalize on moderate effect modification, with a loss of power in some situations; however, that also meant that CART rarely paid a price for multiple testing when there was no effect modification.

 The submax and CART methods may be combined in several ways.
 For instance, an investigator may combine a few potential effect modifiers selected a priori with a few groups suggested by CART, applying the submax method to all of these groups.